ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 When the Leader receives a `Query` in the request from the Collector during collection initialization ({{collect-init}}), it must first check that the batch determined by the query can be collected.
-It does so as described here.
 The Helper performs the same check when it receives a `BatchSelector` in the request from the Leader for its aggregate share ({{collect-aggregate}}).

 First, the Aggregator checks if the request (the `CollectionJobReq` for the Leader and the `AggregateShareReq` for the Helper) identifies a valid set of batch buckets ({{batch-buckets}}).
-If not, it MUST abort the request with "batchInvalid".
+If not, it MUST abort the request with `batchInvalid`.

-Next, the Aggregator checks that batch contains a valid number of reports.
-The Aggregator checks that `len(X) >= min_batch_size`, where `X` is the set of reports successfully aggregated into the batch and `min_batch_size` is the minimum batch size for the task.
-If this check fails, then Helpers MUST abort with an error of type "invalidBatchSize".
-Leaders SHOULD wait for more reports to be validated and try the collection job again later.
+Next, the Aggregator checks that the number of reports in the batch is equal to or greater than the task's minimum batch size.
+If not, then the Helper MUST abort with error `invalidBatchSize`.
+The Leader SHOULD wait for more reports to be validated and try the collection job again later.

-Next, the Aggregator checks if the set of batch buckets identified by the request overlaps with the batch buckets that have already been collected.
+Next, the Aggregator checks if any of the batch buckets identified by the request have already been collected.
 If so, it MUST abort with "batchOverlap".

 Finally, the batch mode may define additional batch validation rules.